zoracreates/fictionalcolor/src/work/2021-harvardkey-testing.md

 <span>XID User, IAM</span>
 </blockquote>

-{% image "./src/images/work/2021-harvardkey-testing/hk-deadend.png", "Report slide showing the issues with dead ends and the recommendations." %}
+<div class="image-wrapper">{% image "./src/images/work/2021-harvardkey-testing/hk-deadend.png", "Report slide showing the issues with dead ends and the recommendations." %}</div>

 #### 3. Providing context and consistent branding around HarvardKey
 A few participants mentioned that from their experience, the term “HarvardKey” might be foreign to someone outside of Harvard.
 I, therefore, suggested using the word “account” in the account creation key to indicate the meaning of HarvardKey.
 Furthermore, we heard a few users mention that the unbranded emails they received were easy to read but seemed outdated and somewhat unreliable because they had no Harvard branding.
 Thus we recommended adding the HarvardKey logo to the emails.